Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 • Emerging Local Distributors: Local distributors’ growing power poses a challenge in some sectors, as the competition pays local distributors better margins.

-• Online Market: The present physical infrastructure-driven supply chain paradigm may be threatened by changing customer buying behaviour through online networks.
+• Online Market: The present physical infrastructure-driven supply chain paradigm may be threatened by changing customer buying behavior through online networks.

 • Less Discount: When it comes to product promotion and discounts, most lingerie companies go above and beyond what Victoria’s Secret does.